 Contractor: Blaine Construction Corporation of Knoxville

 Description: The building faces south and is a two story red colored brick and concrete structure.
-The building is located on spacious landscaped grounds to the north of the center of the city.
+The building is located on spacious landscaped grounds to the north of the center of Dandridge.
 The south front has a large concrete portico with four large concrete pillars rising to a wide header with a curved roof section behind.
 Vertical narrow concrete bands run above the first story windows and along the flat roof line.
 In the interior, the courtroom is located on the first story.
 The building houses the County Circuit Court, County General Sessions Court – Civil and Criminal and County Juvenile Court of the 4th Judicial District.

 Photos taken 2012 and 2018